Skip to main content

 Why delivery method matters here

 A recurring nuance in this literature is diversity of delivery approaches.
-Studies may use transcranial delivery (light applied to the head), remote delivery (light applied to other body sites) or combined approaches.
-Device settings and session schedules vary widely, and the field is still working towards clearer standardisation.
+Studies may use transcranial delivery (light applied to the head), remote delivery (light applied to other body sites), or combined approaches.
+Device settings and session schedules vary widely, and the field is still working towards clearer standardization.

-A 2025 randomised clinical trial with extended treatment examined PBM and tracked outcomes across motor and non-motor symptoms, placing findings in the context of earlier proof-of-concept work: Photobiomodulation in Parkinson’s: randomised clinical trial with extended treatment (Journal of Clinical Medicine, 2025) .
+A 2025 randomized clinical trial with extended treatment examined PBM and tracked outcomes across motor and non-motor symptoms, placing findings in the context of earlier proof-of-concept work: Photobiomodulation in Parkinson's: randomized clinical trial with extended treatment (Journal of Clinical Medicine, 2025) .

 What the evidence supports today